techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Azure Disk Storage.md

 ##  Difficulties

 I had to spend some time trying to figure out what I should choose when setting up the machines under the Disks tab, as I wasn't sure if this would affect trying to attach the disks later in the excercise.
+I wanted to be as cost effective as possible but also ensure that I'm choosing the right performance metrics to get the assignment done.

 ##  Results